MadDog443/CUWorkspace/README.md

 # CUWorkspace
-Contains all the needed scripts and tutorials to update CUMap, CUData, and CUTiles.
+Contains all the needed scripts and tutorials to update CivUMap, CUData, and CUTiles.

 Contributions:
 Please throw new contribs into here and name them, replace old ones with the new ones.